 Once your cat has been microchipped, you could consider using a Sure Petcare microchip-operated product with your cat.
-The SureFlap Microchip Cat Flap or the will prevent intruder animals entering your home, while a SureFeed Microchip Pet Feeder can be used to segregate feeding among multiple pets.
+The SureFlap Microchip Cat Door or the will prevent intruder animals entering your home, while a SureFeed Microchip Pet Feeder can be used to segregate feeding among multiple pets.
 These products only permit access to a registered cat’s microchip.

-With the Sure Petcare range of connected products, such as the SureFlap Microchip Pet Door Connect, the SureFlap Microchip Cat Flap Connect and the SureFeed Microchip Pet Feeder Connect, the connection with your pet is greater.
-Using the standard microchip to register a specific pet to the product, owners can also monitor their pet’s activity and feeding behaviour, noticing changes in their pets’ normal patterns to help identify any issues before they become a problem.
+With the Sure Petcare range of connected products, such as the SureFlap Microchip Pet Door Connect, the SureFlap Microchip Cat Door Connect and the SureFeed Microchip Pet Feeder Connect, the connection with your pet is greater.
+Using the standard microchip to register a specific pet to the product, owners can also monitor their pet’s activity and feeding behavior, noticing changes in their pets’ normal patterns to help identify any issues before they become a problem.

 The future of connected products looks to combine microchip technologies with other monitoring solutions, such as temperature reading Thermochips, used to register the temperature of pets from underneath the skin.
 Future products that will support this technology to further monitor a pet’s’ wellbeing are anticipated to become more widely available over the next 12 to 18 months.

 Your cat’s microchip can be read using a handheld scanner.
 During your cat’s annual check-up at the vets, you may wish to request that it is read to ensure it is still in working order.
 However, if you have a microchip-operated pet product, you will know your cat’s microchip is working because they will still be able to operate the product.